 Ace the Ontario Paralegal License Test 2026 – Step Up Your Legal Game!

-Question: 1 / 400
+1 / 20

-No, they are not covered
+No, appeals are not permitted

 Next Question